-Emma House presents the first in a series of interview with members of the PublisHer community
+Emma House presents the first in a series of interviews with members of the PublisHer community

 PublisHer is an industry-led push for tangible progress on gender equality in global publishing.
 This movement led by female publishing leaders to address gender imbalances and advocate for change was launched by Bodour Al Qasimi, CEO and founder of the UAE-based Kalimat Group and Vice-President of the International Publishers Association, in March 2019 at the London Book Fair, at the encouragement of leading women publishers and creative industry figures.